 This paper investigates whether equity analysts are subject to in-group favoritism when forecasting earnings of firms.
-Specifically, we argue that equity analysts may have less favorable opinions about firms that are not headed by CEOs of their own “group”.
+Specifically, we argue that equity analysts may have less favorable views about firms that are not headed by CEOs of their own "group.''
 We define groups based on gender, ethnicity, and political attitudes.
 Examining analysts' earnings forecasts we find that, compared to female analysts, male analysts have lower earnings forecasts and worse stock recommendations for firms headed by female CEOs than of firms headed by male CEOs.
 As a result, earnings surprises of firms headed by female CEOs are systematically upward biased.
 Results are very similar if we define in-groups based on ethnicity or political attitudes.
 Analysts' "buy'' and "sell'' recommendations are also biased towards their own in-group.
 Examining cumulative abnormal returns (CARs) surrounding earnings announcements, we do not find that the market undoes this bias.

 JEL Classification: G02, G14, G24